 One really nice thing about Lightroom is that if you’re working with raw files, your processing is non-destructive; it doesn’t modify the original image.
 Instead, it’s stored as a set of steps that are applied to the image when needed.
 This means you can experiment to your heart’s content, reset the image back to the starting point, and try something else, all without worrying about damaging the image.
 If you want to experiment on a processed image, you can create a virtual copy, hack away at it until you’re happy, sync the changes back to the first image and delete the virtual copy — or keep both if you want.
 The power and flexibility of Lightroom lets you try things without having to worry about damaging an image and not being able to get back to a known state.

 So my recommendation to most photographers is: don’t buy photoshop.
 Lightroom will solve your needs.
-There are a lot of people who’ve written a lot of training classes that tell you otherwise, but with Lightroom 5, their techniques are obsolete.
+Each release of Lightroom has added mroe capabilities to reduce the need for most photographers to need Photoshop, and with Lightroom 5 and later versions, I believe few photographers NEED it.
 You can save yourself a lot of money by buying Lightroom and a good set of plug-ins and not committing to the cost of Photoshop — the advantages and processing techniques that photoshop bring that can’t be reproduced in Lightroom today (a big one are luminosity masks) but I think you need to be a fairly advanced post-processing geek to understand and take advantage of those.

 What about Using an iPad to process images?

 An emerging option is using an iPad to process your images.
 Adobe has rolled out Adobe Lightroom Mobile, which is starting to bring organization and processing workflows for raw images to your mobile devices (for Apple Geeks, an iPad).
 If you are on the fence about buying Lightroom vs Creative Cloud, this might be the thing that convinces you to go with Creative Cloud, since it’s part of the basic bundle.